 If you think they are good value for money, stick with them.
 However, if you’ve had a bad run out of a set of tyres, get something else!
 You’ll gain knowledge through your circle of mates and soon work out what works and doesn’t.

 The most important point is to look for relevant information.
 Compare what other people run on vehicles the same as yours, where they live and what they think of them.

 We live in a world where there’s information overload.
 Forums and Facebook are a great place to start, providing you take the information with a grain of salt and sift through it.
 Look for non biased reviews, done externally to the manufacturer.

 There’s a tiny little contact patch on each corner of your 4WD, where the tyres touch the ground.
 This is the only thing that gives you the ability to brake, corner and accelerate.
 Traction is king when it comes to 4WDing, and without good traction you have nothing.

-There are a variety of different tread patterns out there, with most 4WD owners opting for all terrain or mud terrain tyres.
+There are a variety of different tread patterns out there, with most 4WD owners opting to ditch the standard highway terrain tyres.
+Want to know more?
+Have a read of all terrain vs mud terrain tyres.
 Traction across a wide range of terrains is important too; mud, rocks, gravel, dry bitumen, wet bitumen and sand.
 You should match your tyre tread pattern for the terrain you drive on most.

 4WD tyres are not cheap.
 We are talking $220 – $650 per corner.
 You want a 4WD tyre to wear evenly and to last the distance.
 If you are only getting 15,000km out of your 4WD tyres, the wear properties are no good (or you are doing something majorly wrong!).
 Most good 4WD tyres should get 50,000 – 100,000 km.
 Of course, this vastly depends on where and how you are driving.